-GNSS Test Metrology
+GNSS Test Methodologies

 Record and Replay or Record and Playback, a testing technique adapted to geolocation in constrained environments